 - Your kingdom come, your will be done, on earth as it is in heaven – God is sovereign over all; our will is subordinate to his.

-- Forgive us our debts – We confess our sins to God, acknowledge his complete forgiveness, and ask him to be also merciful to others.
+- Forgive us our debts – We confess our sins to God, acknowledge his complete forgiveness, and ask him to be merciful to others as well.

-- As we also have forgiven our debtors – We extend mercy and grace to those who have hurt us because God extends mercy and grace to us.
+- As we also have forgiven our debtors – We are reminded to extend mercy and grace to those who have hurt us because God has extended mercy and grace to us.

 - And lead us not into temptation but deliver us from the evil one – We ask God for moral strength and protection.

-We do not need to articulate every item in The Lord’s Prayer each time we pray spontaneously.
-However, when we set aside time to commune with God, our prayers should include these concepts expressed in our own words.
+We do not need to recite every line of The Lord’s Prayer each time we pray spontaneously.
+However, when we set aside time to commune with God, our prayers should include these concepts, expressed in our own words.

 True Contentment And Obedience